asprout/ArticleComparisons/README.md

 ---
 ### Algorithms
-_NOTE: This section provides a general overview of the algorithms used and should not be referred to as a comprehensive guide.
-For specific implementation details and useful visualization/debugging/other functionalities, please refer to the code available in the [scripts](scripts) folder_
+_NOTE: This section provides a general overview.
+For more specific implementation details and useful visualization/debugging/other functionalities, please refer to the code available in the [scripts](scripts) folder_

 - ***Article Similarity Detection*** (python [scripts/OneDayDuplicationDetection.py](scripts/OneDayDuplicationDetection.py) [YYYYmmdd])
      - [x] Parsing Documents ([scripts/documents.py](scripts/documents.py))